 His starting position at that time:

-– Psychologically absolutely demotivated because the amazing stay abroad in the USA ended.
+– Psychologically absolutely demotivated because the amazing stay abroad in the USA had come to an end

-– Physically totally exhausted.
-The gigantic road trip from Coast to Coast and the countless obligatory parties had left their mark.
+– Physically totally exhausted because the gigantic 10’000 mile road trip from coast to coast and back again and the countless obligatory parties had left their mark

-How far Jonathan has come in his plan and what experiences he has made during this time, he will reveal it in his TEDx Talk.
+How far Jonathan has come with his plan and what experiences he has made during this time is what he will reveal in his TEDx Talk.